GDPR Compliance Checklist: How to Become Compliant

 Step 1.
 Review Where and How You Store Data

-Perform a security check on devices and other resources where you store data, including:
+Check the security controls on devices and other locations where you store data, including:

 • Physical data storage centers